US-Iran Peace Talks Collapse After 21-Hour Marathon in Islamabad — Latest Developments

 Key Developments

+Despite the marathon session, the two sides could not bridge fundamental differences.
 Vance confirmed the breakdown, stating that the US had presented its "final and best offer" and had made clear its red lines, but Iran had "chosen not to accept our terms."
-The core US demand was an unambiguous commitment from Iran to permanently forgo nuclear weapons.
-Vance added that the failure was "bad news for Iran much more than it's bad news for the United States of America."
+The core US demand was an unambiguous commitment from Iran to permanently forgo nuclear weapons — including a complete halt to uranium enrichment.
+President Trump later posted on social media that "the meeting went well, most points were agreed to, but the only point that really mattered, NUCLEAR, was not."

 Iran's Ghalibaf blamed the collapse on a lack of trust, saying the US "failed to gain the trust of the Iranian delegation in this round of negotiations."
 Iranian state media attributed the breakdown to what it described as "excessive" and "unreasonable" US demands, including control over the Strait of Hormuz, war reparations, and limits on Iran's nuclear enrichment programme.
+Iran's Foreign Ministry Spokesperson Esmaeil Baqaei stated that "the success of this diplomatic process depends on the seriousness and good faith of the opposing side, refraining from excessive demands."

 Points of Contention